Gap Year Programs

 Gap Year Options

-More and more college-bound high school students in the United States are beginning to learn what their counterparts “across the pond” already know… taking a Gap Year has proven benefits to help shape an individual before they head to college.
+More college-bound high school students in the United States are discovering what their peers in Australia and the United Kingdom have known for years: taking a Gap Year offers transformative benefits before heading to college.

 Opportunities include: